Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 “Call.”

-For the first time, Daar betrayed a minor crack---his ear twitched, ever so subtly.
+For the first time, Daar betrayed a minor crack - his ear twitched, ever so subtly.

 He laid down a three of Hearts and a five of Diamonds.